CSCfi/csc-user-guide/docs/support/tutorials/build.md

 Building software can be tedious, but it is not difficult &mdash; if you are familiar with the basic concepts.
 This document explains the basic concepts.

-This document is only relevant for compiled languages such as C, C++, and Fortran.
-Just checking :-)
+The material here is only relevant for compiled languages such as C, C++, and Fortran.
+Just checking ;-)

 ## Directories